Where’s ‘getting a patent’ on your startup’s to-do list?

 2) More patents = higher valuation

-According to The Allen Institute for Artificial Intelligence, even filing for one or more patents can increase in funding-round valuations by 20% or more.
+According to an Office of Chief Economist Report, even filing for one or more patents can increase in funding-round valuations by 20% or more.

 3) Patents can increase your sales